 Significant operational savings:

-- ✓ Reduce energy costs through heat recovery
+- ✓ Reduce energy costs through heat recovery (around 15%)

-- ✓ Lower chemical usage for water treatment
+- ✓ Lower chemical usage by 10-15%

 Frequently Asked Questions